-Paradun dry flies are probably my favourite because its a pattern that I feel confident fishing on both fast runs and slow glides.
-This helps me focus on fishing rather than changing fly as I fish my way upriver through pools and runs.
+Paradun dry flies are probably my favourite because it’s a pattern that I feel confident fishing on both fast runs and slow glides.
+This helps me focus on fishing rather than changing flies as I fish my way upriver through pools and runs.

 The olive version is my preferred dry fly for imitating a hatch of spring Olive Upright duns, and later in the season blue-winged olives.